-As an assistant professor of global social sciences for Bard Early Colleges, I teach courses in archaeology, cultural anthropology, ancient Mesoamerica, and world history at BHSEC Newark, NJ.
+As an assistant professor of global social sciences for Bard Early College, I teach courses in archaeology, cultural anthropology, ancient Mesoamerica, and world history on our campus in Newark, NJ.
 Previously, I served as a lecturer in the Department of Anthropology at the University of Pennsylvania.

 In my courses, I balance activity-driven content instruction with the development of student skills in critical analysis, research, writing, and oral presentation.
 Highlights include the excavation of mock burials, an analysis of “artifacts” from a public parking lot, original games simulating the choices of ancient peoples, throwing atlatl darts, and the creation of mock grant proposals.